 What is obstructive sleep apnea?

-Obstructive sleep apnea is a common breathing disorder that causes you to repeatedly stop breathing for 10 to 30 seconds at a time while you’re asleep.
-Obstructive sleep apnea is associated with complete or partial obstruction of your upper airway or throat.
+Obstructive sleep apnea (OSA) is a common breathing disorder that causes you to repeatedly stop breathing for 10 to 30 seconds at a time while you’re asleep.
+It is associated with complete or partial obstruction of your upper airway or throat.

 Complete obstruction of your upper airway during sleep results in an episode of apnea - a pause in your breathing.
 A partial obstruction of your upper airway results in an episode of shallow breathing called hypopnea.